dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 * Read the testing overview: [Microsoft.CodeAnalysis.Testing](https://github.com/dotnet/roslyn-sdk/blob/main/src/Microsoft.CodeAnalysis.Testing/README.md)

 ### 2. Avoid member variables and state management
-Expect your analyzer to be invoked repeatedly and asynchronously.
+Expect your analyzer to execute concurrently.
 Design your analyzer so that execution can start processing a 2nd call before processing finishes for the 1st call.

 **Do**
 * Pass information between methods via method arguments.